benzine12/library_PROJECT_front/README.md

   - Font Awesome icons
   - Chart.js for data visualization

-- **Backend:** The app is integrated with a Flask-based API (not included in this repository).
+- **Backend:** The app is integrated with a Flask-based API.
 Axios is used to interact with the backend endpoints for fetching and modifying data.